Old Ghost Road: Bald Hill

 The trustees agreed to split tasks: Rossiter would deal with administrative work, negotiate with partners, and write the DoC environmental impact report.
 Stack would become a paid full-time employee of the trust and lead the crew of track workers.
 Boatwright would be in charge of the team that built huts that could give track workers accommodation.
 In addition, the chairmanship of the trust moved from Boatwright to Rossiter as the initial chair was to permanently relocate back to North Carolina.
 Boatwright would come back to the West Coast for a few weeks at a time whenever a hut needed to be built.

 Stack led a crew to build and restore the remaining Lyell track above the slips.
 Boatwright, on a stint back from the United States during March and April 2011, led the building of the Lyell Saddle Hut.
 The hut was only just ready when the crew finished the track from below.
 With the new base established, Stack and his crew tackled the six kilometres of track up Bald Hill.
 The geology changed from greywacke to mudstone at the Lyell Saddle and construction became difficult as the weight of the digger would turn the mudstone into mud, making track building impossible.
 The solution was to employ the corduroy road construction method with beech trees chainsawed lengthwise to produce the needed logs.
 One team member was assigned to chainsawing and after a while, he managed to produce enough material for 15 m of track per day.
 It was a hard slog and Stack's team spent over a year building the track up to the tops.

 Further huts

 Later in 2011, Boatwright built the Stern Valley Hut with the help of his brother and a builder friend.
 In January 2012, Boatwright built Ghost Lake Hut with two friends over 19 days.
 The hut sits at just over 1200 m elevation on top of a 100 m vertical cliff.
 On 22 May 2012, Meridian Energy announced that they had cancelled the Mokihinui Hydro proposal.
 The trust responded by moving crews from the high country into the Mōkihinui Gorge and Boatwright mobilised himself and three friends to build Specimen Point Hut as a winter base for the track builders.

+Addition to Kahurangi National Park

+The Mōkihinui River river catchment area is a largely unmodified landscape of open tussock, podocarp-beech forests, and the pristine river itself.
+The area was highly rated for its biodiversity values, but prior to 2019, it was classified as stewardship land − the lowest level of protection for publicly-owned conservation land.
+Following the cancellation of the Mokihinui Hydro project, work began to add the catchment area to the adjacent Kahurangi National Park.
+In 2019, 64,400 ha of land in the Mōkihinui River catchment, including 15 km of river bed, were added to the national park.
+The addition increased the size of the park by 14%.
+The area added to the park includes a large portion of the route of the Old Ghost Road.